 In some cases, you may wish to weigh up whether it’s cheaper and more efficient to buy the tools and lay the turf yourself or hire a company to come in and do the job.

-No matter what tools you use, if you don’t prepare properly for your turf, then the results may not be very good at all.
+No matter what tools you use for your faux grass installation, if you don’t prepare properly for your turf, then the results may not be very good at all.
 Preparation is so necessary when it comes to making sure your artificial grass goes down like a professional.

 To help ensure your artificial turf results are great, here are our top tips to help you prepare: